dicekeys/dicekeys-android/packages.md

 That includes [ApiKeyDerivationOptions], which extends [KeyDerivationOptions] in this package with fields that would not apply to other seeded cryptography applications (e.g., ignoring the orientation of the faces of dice within a DiceKey).
-It also includes the format for post-decryption instructions [PostDecryptionInstructions] used by DiceKeys, allowing this library to remain format agnostic (as well as agnostic to whether sealed messages should include post-decyrption instructions).
+It also includes the format for unsealing_instructions instructions [UnsealingInstructions] used by DiceKeys, allowing this library to remain format agnostic (as well as agnostic to whether sealed messages should include post-decyrption instructions).